takumi0706/takumi0706/README.md

-# 💫About Me :
+# 💫About Me
 Hello!
-My name is Takumi, and I am a third-year student at University's School of Science and Engineering, majoring in Electronic Information and Communication.
-I have a strong passion for coding and problem-solving, and I am currently focusing on mastering SQL.
+My name is Takumi, and I am a third-year student at Kanazawa University's School of Science and Engineering, majoring in Electronic Information and Communication.
+I have a strong passion for coding and problem-solving, and I am currently focusing on mastering Docker.

 ### Skills and Experience